 But man cannot live by bread alone.
 Or in this case by a basic guacamole recipe.
 A few years ago, Rick Bayless came to town for a lecture, and to promote his newly published cookbook.
 During that lecture he gave a cooking demonstration which included a few flavor variations on guacamole.

-What I learned from this simple demonstration was his theory about dressing up an easy guac recipe.
+What I learned from this simple demonstration was his theory about dressing up a guacamole recipe.
 Choose seasonal ingredients when you’re looking to get creative.
 Example, add pomegranates during the Winter holiday season, Add mango when your market offers this beautiful tropical fruit … and so on.

 Guacamole is one of the easiest party appetizer dips you can make.
 And with just a little bit more time and effort, you can enjoy this fun spicy guacamole recipe.